 Before you plan your week of meals, take out the grocery store circular and see what's on sale.
 This could serve as inspiration to help you come up with meals and can save you money, too.

 If you are a coupon clipper, take out your coupons when you're planning and see if you can use any of them for the meals you're planning on having.
 Food allergies can make eating more expensive so save money wherever you can!

 Now that you've planned your meals and gathered your coupons, it's time to make your grocery list.
 Try to list what you'll need in the order that you'd find it in the store.
 For instance, write down all produce first, then meat, then specialty foods, then frozen foods, then canned foods, etc. This will just save you time when you're at the store.

-When you're making your list, go through the meals that you have planned and write down everything that you don't already have to make those meals.
+When you're making your grocery list, go through the meals you've planned and write down everything that you don't already have to make those meals.
 Don't forget spices, oils, condiments, etc. and keep in mind amounts or sizes of ingredients that you'll need, too.
 Be specific if you must.
 For instance, if you're trying a new recipe and your list says "mushrooms" you might need to specify what type of mushrooms or, if using canned, the size of can required.